 Some of the best headphones under £100 are so good that you'll find some of them in our other guides where the price isn't a priority: guides to the best wireless earbuds (opens in new tab), the best noise-cancelling headphones (opens in new tab), and best noise-cancelling earbuds (opens in new tab) where sound and technology really matter.

 We're not going to exaggerate, though.
-If you're looking for an audiophile experience that makes your ears tingle like they've never tingled before, you're unlikely to find that here: you'll usually find that the best wired headphones (opens in new tab) often but not always outperform their wireless and more affordable rivals.
-But they cost a lot more too.
+If you're looking for an audiophile experience that makes your ears tingle as they've never tingled before, you're unlikely to find that here: you'll usually find that the best-wired headphones (opens in new tab) often but not always outperform their wireless and more affordable rivals.
+But they cost way more too.

 We think you'll be surprised by how much musical bang for your buck you'll find here.
 Let's discover the best headphones under £100 for you.